Arjun-Nairr/Case-Converter/README.md

 # Case-Converter
 An extremely simple case converter program
-Project based on the FreeCodeCamp Responsive Web Design curriculum.
+Project based on the FreeCodeCamp Scientific Computing with Python curriculum.